Posted on

 Advanced Animal Chiropractic

 Aging is not easy for anyone, especially our dogs.
 A dog may get weaker in the back end or find it hard to get up and down; she might stop using stairs or experience discomfort.
-This can be tough for a pet owner to come to grips with.
+This can be tough for a pet parent to come to grips with.

-What if I told you that animal chiropractic care can help?
+What if I told you that dog chiropractic care can help?
 We see it all the time in our practice.
 It helps with mobility problems, comfort, and activity levels, and can even slow the progression of arthritis.
 In this article I’ll define who is considered a senior dog, explain what animal chiropractic is, list some issues it helps, and then tell you how to find a properly trained animal chiropractor.

 Who Is Considered a Senior Dog?